In poll bound Karnataka, aircrafts of Amit Shah, Rahul Gandhi searched

-In the poll bound Karnataka, the special aircrafts of both Rahul Gandhi and Amit Shah were searched after they landed at the Hubbali airport.
+In the poll-bound Karnataka, the special aircrafts of both Rahul Gandhi and Amit Shah were searched after they landed at the Hubbali airport.
 The presidents of the Congress and BJP are in Karnataka on a poll campaign.
 Elections in Karnataka would be held on May 12 while counting will take place on May 15.

-The exercise involving three district level officers was described by officials as being in line with the Election Commission's directive to ensure free and fair elections in Karnataka.
+The exercise involving three district-level officers was described by officials as being in line with the Election Commission's directive to ensure free and fair elections in Karnataka.

 "It was a random search by a team led by (election) nodal officer Karpale.
 We searched the planes in which Rahul Gandhi and Amit Shah had arrived.
 It was not intentional," Deputy Commissioner of Dharwad district S B Bommanahalli said.